-Plus, you can do a little research on the kind of health or physical issues your favourite cat breed is prone to and select a pet insurance policy with knowledge in hand.
+Plus, you can do a little research on the kind of health or physical issues your favourite cat breed is prone to and select one of our three awesome pet insurance member policies with knowledge in hand.
 For instance, Bengal cats can be susceptible to eye issues like glaucoma.

 Further, having a purebred cat means your vet is likely to know a lot about them just from their breed.
 This makes it easier to plan for their needs in terms of diet, conditions to watch out for, and activity needs.

 Is your perfect match less about the looks and more about the personality?
 Read about some different cat breeds and their personalities.

 Drawbacks of purebred cats